Sfil: Financing activities

 Sfil is a public development bank dedicated to French territorial collectivities, public hospitals and export, employing 400 people.
 Its mission is to "guarantee the stability in financing for the local public sector in France (...) and to enable local authorities to benefit from the best financing conditions".
 It thus finances the loans that its partner, La Banque postale, contracts with local authorities.
 These loans support projects that serve the public interest, such as the construction of schools, hospitals, sports facilities, or road infrastructure.
 Sfil is the leading financier, with €50 billion in long-term loans in 2023.

 Since 2015, Sfil has also provided financing for major export contracts and in 2017 became the provider of liquidity for export credit.
-Prior to that time, the French State provided the guarantee on loans, but it was up tot he contractor to find and negotiate with banks.
+Prior to that time, the French State provided the guarantee on loans, but it was up to the contractor to find and negotiate with banks.
 By 2024, exports accounted for a third of Sfil's business.
 In 2024, Sfil announced that it had granted €3 billion in green loans, financing local projects to combat and adapt to climate change.
 Since October 2022, the financial institution has also been offering social loans, again in partnership with La Banque postale, to help local elected representatives to finance health, social or family programs.